mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 were crew themselves once.

 HISTORY

 Although associations and unions of starship crew are common throughout Solomani history, the origins of the SFSCWU are generally held to have started with efforts to organise starship labour in the Solomani Rim.
-This was done in the face of the increasingly pro- megacorp policies favored by Emperor Zhakirov.
+This was done in the face of the increasingly pro-megacorp policies favored by Emperor Zhakirov.
 The union was resisted by the megacorps, as well as the larger sector-wide corporations operating in the Rim, resulting in the unions' increased support of the nascent Solomani separatist movement in the 8th and 9th centuries.